jpjpjp/lunchmoney-python-utils/README.md

 The script relies on the following settings in the [./config/lunchmoney-config.py](./config/lunchmoney_config.py), which you must set up the first time you run any of the scripts by following [these instructions](#configure-your-scripts).
 In general there is no need to change the defaults.

 - PATH_TO_LOCAL_TRANSACTIONS - the name of a local csv file where exported Lunch Money transactions are stored
 - LOOKBACK_TRANSACTION_DAYS - the number of days earlier than the most recent transaction found in the local backup to set as the start date for importing new transactions from lunch money.
-This is useful if some accounts syncronized several days worth of accounts after the last time the backup was run
+This is useful if some accounts synchronized several days worth of accounts after the last time the backup was run
 - LOOKBACK_LM_DUP_DAYS - used as the window for identifying possible duplicate transactions from the import.
 See [process_duplicates][#process_duplicates.py] for more details
 - COLS_TO_VALIDATE - a list of columns that must be populated for the local backup to be considered "good"